adrian-slomka/local-media-server/README.md

 3) First, place the subtitle file in the same folder where you temporarily moved file.mp4
 4) Move back file.mp4 and wait for the app to re-scan

+### Will the app run without TMDB API?
+Yes.
+However extended info, poster and backdrops will be missing.

+### Will the app run without FFmpeg?
+Yes.
+However incompatible files, meaning anything other than .mp4 x264, aac will most likely not be playable.

 **Note:** This is a high-performance, GPU-intensive application.
 Use it on a machine with adequate resources for the best experience.
 **Note2:** I'm a college student and this is strictly a learning project.